HTTP-RPC/Sierra/README.md

 Numeric and boolean values are specified via their string representations.
 Supported constants and enum values are specified in [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).

 ### Color and Font Values
-Color and font values can be specified using the formats supported by `Color#decode()` and `Font#decode()`, respectively.
+Color and font properties can be specified using the formats supported by `Color#decode()` and `Font#decode()`, respectively.
 For example, this markup creates an instance of `RowPanel` and sets its "background" property to white:

 ```xml
 <row-panel spacing="8" padding="16" opaque="true" background="#ffffff">